-Since November 2018 Nordic Finn Ware has been a new permanent fixture at Nordia House!
+Since November 2018 Nordic Finn Ware has been at Nordia House!
 This shop is an extension of

 Finn Ware out of Astoria, OR and managed by owner Saara Matthews.
 Stop by to find your favorite Nordic treats & candies, home wares & baking supplies, novelty gifts, and holidays decorations.
 See more detail on our Nordic Store page!

 What is that house over there next to Nordia House with the Swedish flag out front?
 Can we get a tour?

 That house over there is Fogelbo, the residence of the former Honorary Swedish Vice Consul Ross Fogelquist.
 This historic home and two acres were deeded to Nordic Northwest in 2014.
 The estate has been featured frequently in newspapers, catalogs, television and on the web.
 Find out more on our Fogelbo page.